eclipxe13/sepomexphp/README.md

 # What is working

-Right now you can search a mexican zip code and it will give you the information about:
+Right now you can search a mexican zip code, and it will give you the information about:

 * The state *Estado* where it is located, like 'Tabasco'
 * The district *Delegación/Municipio* where it is located, like 'Centro'